 It will become more clear on writing copy for them depending upon their customer profile.

-For example, if you know your prospective customers are all or mostly females, so it will be better to personalize the emails towards them.
+For example, if you know your prospective customers are all or mostly females, it will be better to personalize the emails to them.

 Writing Copy As Per Segmentation